Projects will take place from 2025 to 2028

 Three hypothesis about the mechanisms controlling hypoxia in western Long Island Sound will be tested.
 The testing will be done with new but demonstrated equipment to create a dataset describing oxygen exchanges and mixing.
 An advisory committee will guide the project and ensure that its outputs are useful to people involved in management of the Sound.

-Summary: This project will assess effects of excess nutrients on the proliferation of phytoplankton and harmful algal blooms (HABs), hypoxia and carbon sinking under different temperature scenarios expected with climate change.
+Summary: This project will assess effects of excess nutrients on the proliferation of phytoplankton and harmful algal blooms (HABs), hypoxia and carbon sinking under different scenarios expected with rising temperatures.
 It will also identify levels of nutrient reduction needed to reduce these effects, solicit feedback and communicate findings with CT and NY management agencies.

 Researchers will evaluate water quality, nutrients and phytoplankton at sites directly downstream and away from wastewater treatment plant outfalls during dry and wet periods, assess the relationship between nitrogen inputs and HABs, and identify tipping points that trigger HABs species proliferation.
 Findings will be shared with shellfish managers, municipal wastewater agencies, advocacy groups and researchers.